mprevot/ReviewNdepend/README.md

 ## User experience

 The user experience is satisfying and perfectible, and improved from 2017.2 to 2017.3.
-In particular there are context help that can be inspiring.
+In particular there is context help that can be inspiring.

 Ndepend is not really a plug and play plugin, it requires some learning from the engineer in order to know what can be asked, and how to take advantage of the metrics and their presentations.
-The library of rules is extensive and a lot can be learnt in terms of code crafting.
+The library of rules is extensive and a lot can be learnt in terms of the code crafting.

 I was definitely not using all the metrics, and a selection might need to be done.
-I found that (especially with many 2017.2 false positives) actually it might be interesting to be able to share sets of custom rules, depending on style, kind of project, and design requirements.
+I found that (especially with many 2017.2 false positives) actually it might be interesting to be able to share sets of custom rules, depending on style, kind of project, and design requirements, in a market place or something.
+I'll come back to that later.

 In a nutshell, what is the experience ?